 Alec Ernst is from Shillington, Pennsylvania, and serves as AFPI’s Digital Deployment Manager.
 Ernst most recently served as Deputy Email Director for the Republican National Committee and had the opportunity to serve as a member of the Trump-Pence 2020 digital team.
 In addition to serving as AFPI’s Digital Deployment Manager, Ernst proudly serves his hometown of Shillington, Pennsylvania, as Councilman since being elected to office in 2019 at the age of 18.
 Ernst also had the honor to serve as a White House Intern in the Office of Political Affairs during the Trump Administration.
 Ernst’s work within government and on political campaigns, coupled with his experience in digital marketing, has given him a unique perspective on strategy, campaigning, and policy.
 Ernst looks forward to continuing to put America first, always.

-Drake Franklin is from Gainesville, Georgia, and serves as AFPI’s Development Officer and Policy Analyst.
+Drake Franklin is from Gainesville, Georgia, and serves as AFPI’s Engagement Officer and Policy Analyst.
 Drake most recently served as the Executive Director of Evangelicals for Trump for the Trump-Pence 2020 presidential campaign.
 In this role, he managed 62 prominent advisory board members and numerous national surrogate relationships.
 He also worked closely with national and state-level GOP campaign staff to implement several initiatives, including a targeted voter contact program and a robust digital presence while managing and executing over eighty in-person and online events all across the nation.
 Franklin previously served as a White House intern in the Presidential Correspondence Office, where he assisted the writer’s team in researching, drafting, and dispatching proclamations, greetings, and letters on behalf of the president.
 Franklin currently resides in Washington D.C.
 When he’s not studying, he enjoys running, boxing, and spending time with friends.

 Hogan Gidley is from Columbia, South Carolina, and serves as AFPI’s Director of the Center for Election Integrity.
 Most recently, he served as National Press Secretary for President Trump’s Re-Election Campaign and Principal Deputy Press Secretary and Deputy Assistant to the President in the Trump Administration.
 Gidley is a communications, political and marketing consultant with more than twenty years of experience.
 He was Director of Communications for Mike Huckabee, Elizabeth Dole, and Rick Santorum, to name a few, and served as Executive Director of the South Carolina Republican Party.
 In his free time, he enjoys duck and turkey hunting, going to the beach, and golfing with friends.